Tees secured a £750,000 settlement for a client whose knee replacement surgery was performed negligently.

 The settlement will allow E to buy and adapt a bungalow.
 Due to the chronic pain in his leg, it is difficult for him to climb stairs and we are confident that the move to a single-storey property will have a very positive impact on E's quality of life.
 Our specialist financial advisers provided E with independent financial advice, to ensure that the substantial settlement will continue to support him.

-“This was hard fought and complex litigation in which the Trust accepted responsibility for the damage extremely late,” says Adam Copeland, Associate.
+“This was hard fought and complex litigation in which the Trust accepted responsibility for the damage extremely late,” says the Tees lawyer in charge of the case.
 “In the end, the defence proved to be without foundation and I was delighted that E received full compensation for his injuries with the opportunity to come back to court if he requires further surgery such as an amputation or fusion in the future.”
-Adam has worked in the field of medical negligence since qualifying as a solicitor, and is a specialist in orthopaedic claims such as this.

 “We can’t thank you enough for your efforts in this marathon operation.
 The meeting went very well with financial adviser Neil Matten and we want to pursue some of the suggestions proposed so we are going to be with Tees for some time to come,” said E, following the news that the settlement was accepted.